craigktreasure/SlnUp/Docs/Research.md

-# Visual Studio solution version changer research
+# Visual Studio solution updater research

-The goal of this research is to determine what's required to build a tool that allows you to easily change the Visual Studio version information in a solution file using a Visual Studio version number.
+The goal of this research is to determine what's required to build a tool that allows you to easily update the Visual Studio version information in a solution file using a Visual Studio version number.

 ## Why?